Can Hormones Slow Metabolism and Stop You From Losing Weight??

 Sleep is another factor that affects leptin.

-These Hormones Can Slow Metabolism and Change Your Weight
+Can Hormones Slow Metabolism and Change Your Weight

 2. Cortisol, the Stress Hormone.